Tardive dyskinesia: Diagnosis

+Diagnosis is most commonly done by observing the patient's face.
+The criteria in which a diagnosis is made is usually followed in a step by step process.

 Prevention

-Prevention of tardive dyskinesia is achieved by using the lowest effective dose of a neuroleptic for the shortest time.
-However, with diseases of chronic psychosis such as schizophrenia, this strategy must be balanced with the fact that increased dosages of neuroleptics are more beneficial in preventing recurrence of psychosis.
+Prevention of tardive dyskinesia is achieved by using the lowest effective dose of an antipsychotic for the shortest time.
+However, with diseases of chronic psychosis such as schizophrenia, this strategy must be balanced with the fact that increased dosages of antipsychotics are more beneficial in preventing recurrence of psychosis.
 If tardive dyskinesia is diagnosed, the causative drug should be discontinued.
 Tardive dyskinesia may persist after withdrawal of the drug for months, years or even permanently.
 Some studies suggest that practitioners should consider using atypical antipsychotics as a substitute to typical antipsychotics for people requiring medication.
 These agents are associated with fewer neuromotor side effects and a lower risk of developing tardive dyskinesia.

 Studies have tested the use of melatonin, high dosage vitamins, and different antioxidants in concurrence with antipsychotic drugs (often used to treat schizophrenia) as a way of preventing and treating tardive dyskinesia.
 Although further research is needed, studies reported a much lower percentage of individuals developing tardive dyskinesia than the current rate of people for those taking antipsychotic drugs.
 Tentative evidence supports the use of vitamin E for prevention.

 Treatment

 Valbenazine was approved by the FDA for tardive dyskinesia in April 2017.
 Tetrabenazine, which is a dopamine depleting drug, is sometimes used to treat tardive dyskinesia and other movement disorders (e.g. Huntington's chorea).
 Deutetrabenazine, an isotopic isomer of tetrabenazine, was approved by the FDA for tardive dyskinesia in August 2017.
 Vitamin B6 has been reported to be an effective treatment for TD in two randomised double-blind placebo-controlled trials, but the overall evidence for its effectiveness is considered "weak."
 Clonidine may also be useful in the treatment of TD, although dose-limiting hypotension and sedation may hinder its usage.
 Botox injections are used for minor focal dystonia, but not in more advanced tardive dyskinesia.
-As of 2018 evidence is insufficient to support the use of benzodiazepines, baclofen, progabide, sodium valproate, gaboxadol, or calcium channel blockers (e.g. diltiazem).
+As of 2018, evidence is insufficient to support the use of benzodiazepines, baclofen, progabide, sodium valproate, gaboxadol, or calcium channel blockers (e.g. diltiazem).